With Roe in doubt, states weigh letting nurses do abortions

 Right now, she says women face a frustrating two-week wait for in-clinic abortions at Planned Parenthood, the largest provider in the state.

-Besides Connecticut, laws were enacted in Maryland, Washington state and Delaware this year to help shore up their provider pools by allowing non-physicians to perform certain early term abortions.
+Besides Connecticut, laws were enacted in Maryland, Washington and Delaware this year to help shore up their provider pools by allowing non-physicians to perform certain early term abortions.

 Lawmakers in California are currently considering a bill that would update a 2013 law and allow some nurse practitioners to perform abortions without the supervision of a doctor, as currently required.